vossmoos/simulatexp-whitepaper-t2d-basic/README.md

 - align overlapping biomarkers with an external dataset
 - test whether the learned signal transfers to real samples the model has never seen

 In this repo, the digital twin idea means that each synthetic row represents a plausible virtual patient built by scaled AI according to multiple domain-informed metabolomic patterns rather than arbitrary random data.
+The full white paper: [https://simulatexp.health/#whitepaper-t2d-metabolomics](https://simulatexp.health/#whitepaper-t2d-metabolomics)

 ## Project Goal